The William E. Massey Sr. Lectures in American Studies

 Playing in the Dark: Whiteness and the Literary Imagination

-Toni Morrison brings the genius of a master writer to this personal inquiry into the significance of African-Americans in the American literary imagination.
-Through her investigation of black characters, narrative strategies, and idiom in the fiction of white American writers, Morrison provides a daring perspective that is sure to alter conventional notions about American literature.
+Morrison brings her genius to this personal inquiry into the significance of African-Americans in the American literary imagination.
+Through her investigation of black characters, narrative strategies, and idiom in the fiction of white American writers, Morrison provides a perspective sure to alter conventional notions about American literature.

 The Southern Tradition: The Achievement and Limitations of an American Conservatism